felipelouza/egap/README.md

 *--trlcp k*
   truncate LCP values to the value *k*

+### Bruijn graph info (BOSS)

-Another option offered by eGap, alternative to (truncated) LCP, is to compute the info required for the construction of the succinct (BOSS) representation of the de Bruijn graph associated to the input sequences.
+Another option offered by eGap, is to compute the info required for the construction of the succinct (BOSS) representation of the de Bruijn graph associated to the input sequences.
 Using the option *--deB k* eGap compute two bitfiles with extension .lcpbit0 and .lcpbit1 which, together with the BWT, can be used to compute the BOSS representation of the de Bruijn graph as described in the